Making a Statement with Zinc Roofing

 If the goal is to have your home or buildings make an architectural impact, then moving beyond ordinary roofing materials and practices is a must.
 In areas where traditional asphalt shingles dominate the roofing market, switching to a metal roof can often make a statement.
-To take metal roofing to the next level, zinc is the clear choice.
+To take metal roofing to the next level, zinc roofing is the clear choice.

 Metals can be broken down into two categories: natural and painted.
 In this article, I’ll be highlighting natural metals – specifically zinc.
 Natural metals are either pure or alloyed and weather according to the environment in which they’re exposed.
 Often considered a “living” material, zinc forms a protective outer layer, or crust, called the ‘patina’.
 An interesting fact about zinc is that it’s a ‘self-healing’ material – that’s right – it heals itself when scratched by forming (or re-forming) the patina through wetting and drying cycle, so that the scratch blends, and eventually disappears.